lumicks/pylake/docs/theory/force_calibration/passive.rst

     \kappa = 2 \pi \gamma_0 f_c \tag{$\mathrm{N/m}$}

-Here :math:`\kappa` then represents the estimated trap stiffness.
+where :math:`\kappa` is the estimated trap stiffness.

 We can calibrate the position by considering the diffusion of the bead: